Lithuanian Crusade: Military strategy

 The Teutonic Order was eager to install itself in Samogitia, and the Lithuanians sought to dissuade them, but both failed.
 Not only did both lack long-term planning, but the Lithuanians also lacked support among the other feudal lords of eastern Europe.
 Only particularly energetic grand princes, such as Vytenis around 1311, succeeded in uniting the regionally fragmented Lithuanian forces under one banner for attack.
 Nevertheless, a combined army of regional sub-units remained only nominally united, which made a combined offensive action difficult in the event of a vigorous counterattack.
 The average number of men fielded by the order ranged from 3,000 to 8,000.
 Neither party planned campaigns for precise goals, except for the Teutonic campaign of 1336 that ended with the construction of Bayernburg.
 The Lithuanians tried to create a precise campaign in 1370, but this fell apart after their decisive defeat at Rudau.

-The wars were marked by small skirmishes, raids, sieges, and ferocious reprisals aimed at slaughtering peasants.
+The wars were marked by small skirmishes, raids, sieges, and ferocious reprisals aimed at slaughtering farmers.
 Both the Lithuanian light cavalry and the armies of the order preferred to raid unprotected settlements before engaging in large-scale battles.
 The Lithuanian raiders sometimes tortured their captives, and the Teutonic disdain for the Lithuanians was famously exemplified by their "gift" of the Grunwald Swords before their disastrous loss at the Battle of Grunwald.
 Major battles were the exceptions in the conflict.
 The Teutonic Order undertook around 300 military campaigns between 1305 and 1409.
 The Lithuanians made only 45 incursions into the Teutonic State.